Tejii13/fleet-manager-front/README.md

 ### Prerequisites

 Before you begin, make sure you have Node.js and npm (Node Package Manager) installed on your system.
-You can download them from [Node.js Official Website](https://nodejs.org/).
+You can download them from [Node.js Official Website](https://nodejs.org/). <br />
+The app runs well with Node.js@18.17.0 and npm@9.6.7
 <br />
 <br />